tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity_--_part_1.md

 }
 {% endhighlight %}

 To give the key input more power, each axis value is multiplied by *12*. `Input.GetAxis` returns a value between *1* and *-1*, meaning that the maximum horizontal or vertical thrust generated from key input is *12* (or -12) units.
-This stated, there is still a way Nyan Cat's input thrust can exceed 12 ...
+This stated, there's still a way Nyan Cat's input thrust can exceed 12 ...

 ## Vector Magnitude